zubairabid/Semester7/subjects/nationalism/assign/20171076_Nationalism_asgn1.md

   have liberty.
 England, the first "new nation", Nationalism from the religious matrix, the self consideration of "new Israel".
 John Milton:

-  > With him nationalism was not a struggle for collective independence from an
-  > “alien yoke”; it was the affirmation of individual freedom from authority,
-  > the self-assertion of personality is face of its own government or church,
-  > “the deliverance of man from the yoke of slavery and superstition.”
-Liberty
-  > to Milton was religious, political, and personal.
 - Ethnic nationalism, on the other hand, is primarily externally motivated - a protest against an existing social structure.
 It is expanded by propaganda and education (however: France did this too!).
 And it relies on the image of an